 There are specific cases where the amount of equity needed can be less than 10%, such as a partner buyout.

-Read more about equity injection requirements in our recent post about acceptable equity sources.
+Read more about equity injection requirements in our recent post about acceptable equity sources for SBA loans.

 What are the Current Rates for SBA 7a Loans?